cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 {% include toc title="Table of Contents" %}

-If you have a newer device, such as an iPhone XS, you will not be able to use checkra1n.
+If you have a newer device, such as an iPhone XS or iPad Pro 3 or 4, you will not be able to use checkra1n.
 Check the [Device Selection](device-selection) page to check if your device is compatible.
 {: .notice--primary}

 checkra1n is currently only compatible with macOS & Linux.
 You are currently not running a macOS or Linux device and checkra1n will not work on your system.
 {: .notice--danger #hide_os}

+checkra1n is not yet compatible with iOS 14.
+{: .notice--danger}
 <script src="{{ '/assets/js/hide.js' | absolute_url }}"></script>

 checkra1n is capable of jailbreaking nearly every iOS device on firmwares 12.3 and above.
 It's currently only compatible with macOS and Linux but a Windows release is coming soon.